jojihuman/data1002-stage3/README.md

 # data1002-stage3
-Basic use of scikit-learn to create a predictive model using machine learning (specifically k-nearest neighbours regression).
+Basic use of scikit-learn to create a predictive model using machine learning (specifically kNN regression).